 Contributing to Kotlin

-Kotlin is an Apache 2 OSS Project.
-The source code, tooling, documentation and even this web is maintained on GitHub.
-While the majority of the team works at JetBrains, there have been nearly a hundred external contributors to the Kotlin Project and we are always looking for more people.
+Kotlin is an open-source project under the Apache 2.0 License.
+The source code, tooling, documentation, and even this web site are maintained on GitHub.
+While Kotlin is mostly developed by JetBrains, there are hundreds of external contributors to the Kotlin project and we are always on the lookout for more people to help us.

 You can help us improve Kotlin by participating in Kotlin Early Access Preview (EAP) and providing us with your valuable feedback.

 For every release, Kotlin ships a few preview builds where you can try out the latest features before they go to production.
 You can report any bugs you find to our issue tracker YouTrack and we will try to fix them before a final release.
 This way, you can get bug fixes earlier than the standard Kotlin release cycle.

 Contribute to the compiler, standard library, and tooling

 You can help us by completing open tasks.
 Please keep an open line of communication with us because we may have questions and comments on your changes.
 Otherwise, we won't be able to incorporate your contributions.

 Contribute to other libraries and create your own

 Besides the standard library that provides core capabilities, Kotlin has a number of additional (kotlinx) libraries that extend its functionality.
 Each kotlinx library is developed in a separate repository, has its own versioning and release cycle.

 If you have a library that could be useful to other Kotlin developers, let us know via email@example.com.